Intellectual disability can be genetic or the result of a disorder that interferes with brain development.

 Other urine and blood tests are done depending on what doctors suspect is the cause.

 Some children who are delayed in learning language and mastering social skills have conditions other than ID.
-Because hearing problems interfere with language and social development, a hearing evaluation Screening and Diagnosis Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
-If children do not respond to sounds... read more is typically done.
+Because hearing problems interfere with language and social development, a hearing evaluation Screening and Diagnosis Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more is typically done.

 A person with mild ID has a relatively normal life expectancy, and health care is improving long-term health outcomes for people with all types of intellectual disabilities.
 Many people with ID can support themselves, can live independently, and can be successfully employed with appropriate support.

 Because intellectual disability sometimes coexists with serious physical problems, the life expectancy of people with ID may be shortened, depending on the specific condition.
 People with more severe intellectual disability are more likely to require support for life.
 In general, the more severe the cognitive disability and the more physical problems the person has, the shorter the life expectancy.

 Fetal alcohol spectrum disorders Alcohol during pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more is a highly common and totally preventable cause of intellectual disability.
 The March of Dimes and other groups concerned about the prevention of ID focus much of their efforts on alerting women to the seriously damaging effects of drinking alcohol during pregnancy.